 Taste: nuts

-Crema de Sotol Nuez is a smooth and rich, only slightly boozy liqueur with a creamy texture.
-The overall concept is similar to that of an Irish creme with flavors of nuts and Sotol shining through.
+Crema de Sotol Nuez is a sweet, smooth, rich liqueur with a nutty flavor.
+It has a low alcohol content of only 17% and a rich and creamy texture.
+The overall concept is comparable to that of Irish cream, enhanced by flavors of nuts and Sotol shining through.

 ABV: 17%